Mutabaruka: Musical career 1971–2000

 Mutabaruka left Kingston in 1971, relocating to the Potosi Hills, where he lived with his wife and two children in a house that he built himself.
 He was among the new wave of Jamaican poets that emerged in the early 1970s.
 Early work by Mutabaruka was first presented in the magazine Swing from 1971.
 Introducing Outcry (March 1973), his first collection released as Mutabaruka, John A. L. Golding Jr. wrote: "In July 1971, Swing Magazine published for the first time a poem by Allan Mutabaruka....
 Our readers were ecstatic.
 Since then, and almost in consecutive issues, we have derived much pleasure in further publication of this brother's works....
 They tell a story common to most black people born in the ghetto....
 And when Muta writes, it's loud and clear".
 He received attention for "Wailin'" in 1974, a work referencing songs by The Wailers, and in 1976 released the collection Sun and Moon.

 In 1977 he began performing live, backed by his band, Truth.
 He had a hit record in Jamaica the following year with "Outcry", backed by Cedric Brooks' the Light of Saba.
 After being invited to perform at a Jimmy Cliff concert in the early 1980s, guitarist Earl "Chinna" Smith worked on a backing track for "Every Time a Ear Di Sound", beginning a long working relationship with Smith; Released as a single, it was a hit in Jamaica.

 He became known internationally after his performance at Reggae Sunsplash in 1981, the first of several performances at the festival.
 His 1983 release Check It was released on Chicago blues label Alligator Records, and further increased his popularity.
 He curated the 1983 compilation album Word Sound 'ave Power, released by Heartbeat Records, and in 1984 Shanachie Records released his album The Mystery Unfolds.
 He went on to record collaborations with both Gregory Isaacs and Dennis Brown, on "Hard Road to Travel" and "Great Kings of Africa" respectively.
 He continued to record and perform, and in the mid-1990s began presenting a late night talk show on radio station Irie FM called The Cutting Edge, and quickly became one of Jamaica's most sought-after and controversial radio personalities.

-He had further hits in the latter half of the 1990s with "Wise Up" (with Sugar Minott) and "Psalm 24" (with Luciano).

-In 1990, Mutabaruka's poem "Dis Poem", from his album The Mystery Unfolds (Shanachie Records, 1986) was used as the a cappella introduction of "The Poem", a song by house-music and dancehall-reggae artist and producer Bobby Konders, which brought his work to a wider audience.
+In 1990, Mutabaruka's poem "Dis Poem", from his album The Mystery Unfolds (Shanachie Records, 1986) was used as the acappella introduction of "The Poem", a song by house music and dancehall reggae artist and producer Bobby Konders, which brought his work to a wider audience.
 "The Poem" was released on Nu Groove records in 1990.
+He performed on the side stage for parts of the 1993 Lollapalooza music festival.

+He had further hits in the latter half of the 1990s, including "Wise Up" (with Sugar Minott) and "Psalm 24" (with Luciano).